micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 Now every new terminal session will include the commands (executable files) in the folder `/a/b/c`

 The orders of the folders in the path matters.
-For example, in the path above, if there is one executable file called `wdi` in the folder `/a/b/c` and another one with the same name in the folder `/usr/local/bin`, then the one executed when the command `wdi` is invoked and will be the command in the folder `/a/b/c` because of the precedence in the path.
+For example, in the path above, if there is one executable file called `booj-coding` in the folder `/a/b/c` and another one with the same name in the folder `/usr/local/bin`, then the one executed when the command `booj-coding` is invoked and will be the command in the folder `/a/b/c` because of the precedence in the path.

 Get comfortable with your `~/.bash_profile`